pat/thinking-sphinx/v4/common_issues.md

 <h3 id="other_adapters">Using other Database Adapters</h3>

-If you're using Thinking Sphinx in combination with a database adapter that isn't quite run-of-the-mill, you may need to add a snippet of code to a Rails initialiser or equivalent (This is only available in versions 1.4.0, 2.0.0 and 3.0.0 onwards).
+If you're using Thinking Sphinx in combination with a database adapter that isn't quite run-of-the-mill, you may need to add a snippet of code to a Rails initialiser or equivalent.

-For Thinking Sphinx v3, there's just one way to do this, and it's pretty simple:

 {% highlight ruby %}
+# Set the behaviour to use MySQL syntax and functions.
 ThinkingSphinx::ActiveRecord::DatabaseAdapters.default =
   ThinkingSphinx::ActiveRecord::DatabaseAdapters::MySQLAdapter
 {% endhighlight %}

-In v1 and v2, you can either supply a block:

-{% highlight ruby %}
-ThinkingSphinx.database_adapter = lambda do |model|
-  case model.connection.config[:adapter]
-  when 'mysql', 'mysql2'
-    :mysql
-  when 'postgresql'
-    :postgresql
-  else
-    raise "You can only use Thinking Sphinx with MySQL or PostgreSQL" end end
-{% endhighlight %}

-Or `ThinkingSphinx.database_adapter` accepts a symbol as well, if you just want to presume that you'll always be using either MySQL or PostgreSQL:

-{% highlight ruby %}
-ThinkingSphinx.database_adapter = :postgresql
-{% endhighlight %}

 <h3 id="or_attributes">Using OR Logic with Attribute Filters</h3>

-It is possible to filter on attributes using OR logic - although you need to be using Sphinx 0.9.9 or newer.

-There's two steps to it... firstly, you need to create a computed attribute while searching, using Sphinx's select option, and then filter by that computed value.
+It is possible to filter on attributes using OR logic.
+There are two steps: firstly, you need to create a computed attribute while searching, using Sphinx's select option, and _then_ filter by that computed value.

 Here's an example where we want to return all publicly visible articles, as well as articles belonging to the user with an ID of 5.

 {% highlight ruby %}
 with_display = "*, IF(visible = 1 OR user_id = 5, 1, 0) AS display"